C-LAEF/claef_1k_doc/docs/configuration.md

 ***timing***
 Times where certain tasks should be triggered.
-This has to be recoded in the future since there is for sure a better way how to define these times
+This has to be recoded in the future since there is for sure a better way how to define these times.

 |     **key word**     |      **value**       |            **Description**           |
 |----------------------|----------------------|--------------------------------------|
 | comp                 | "00:30"              | Time when suite is forced to complete |